ngtina99/webserv/README.md

 Webserv is a C++98 project aimed at creating an HTTP/1.1 web server, inspired by NGINX, to explore the inner workings of web servers.

 I had the pleasure of working with [**Yulia**](https://github.com/leanor13) and [**Lucas**](https://github.com/andlukass).
 I focused mainly on request handling, static site setup, and host/port management.
 This was a big and exciting project.
-I’m really proud of how we worked as a team, shared ideas, and brought all the pieces together, and I’m truly happy with what we achieved to make this project as great as it turned out. 🎉
+I’m really proud of how we worked as a team, shared ideas, and brought all the pieces together. 🎉

 ## 📽 Demo